Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Introduction

 (6) A stringent inequality (Section \ref{sec:finitetime}) similar to that proposed by Ioffe and Regel \cite{Ioffe-Regel} in systems with {\it quasiparticles undergoing ballistic motion}.

+(7) Sections \ref{sec:lowT} and \ref{sec:highT} explain how asymptotic low and high temperature {\it corollaries} of our inequalities lead to {\it universal relaxation rate bounds that scale algebraically with the temperature}.
+These bounds are consistent with those satisfied by Fermi liquids \cite{NFL,AGD,LL,coleman} and linear in $T$ ``bad metal'' resistivities (that include those in the normal phase of high temperature superconductors) \cite{NFL,planck1,planck4}.
+It has been pointed out, e.g. \cite{sarma,dassarmaPh}, such linear in $T$ resistivities may, e.g., result from electron-phonon coupling.

-(7) Lower bounds on {\it thermalization times} (Section \ref{quantum-thermalization}) {\it relating to the average of quantum measurements performed over a given time window}.
-The latter Planckian time averaged measurements may become {\it eigenstate expectation values} in systems satisfying the Eigenstate Thermalization Hypothesis\cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,srednicki-95}.
+(8) Lower bounds on {\it thermalization times} (Section \ref{quantum-thermalization}) {\it relating to the average of quantum measurements performed over a given time window}.
+The latter Planckian time averaged measurements may become {\it eigenstate expectation values} in systems satisfying the Eigenstate Thermalization Hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,srednicki-95}.
+More generally, these short time averages are equal to a weighted average of eigenstate expectation values amongst eigenstates that share the same energy density.
+We will further connect thermalization times with transport and derive anew viscosity bounds in semiclassical systems.

-(8) An elementary relation between the minimal transition time between orthogonal states (Section \ref{sec:ortho}) in thermal systems and the thermodynamic heat capacity.
+(9) Illustrate that if the off-diagonal matrix elements of local operators in the energy eigenbasis are random (as the Eigenstate Thermalization Hypothesis asserts) then the dynamics of these local observables are constrained in random non-equilibrium states (Section \ref{sec:off}).
+We will further motivate why, on average, the statistical properties of the off-diagonal matrix elements may appear to be random and highlight their importance.

 Our bounds will hold in {\it an arbitrary number} of spatial dimensions.
 In most of these derivations (those pertaining to bounds on time derivatives of general observables), heat capacities (either exact or effective) will play a prominent role.